BubbleBase64/.github/CODE_OF_CONDUCT.md

 ---

-## 🛡️ Our Responsibilities
+### 🛡️ **Our Responsibilities**

-### 👥 **Community Leaders**
+### 👥 **Team Leaders and Academic Supervisors**
-Community leaders (project maintainers, team leads, faculty advisors) are responsible for:
+Team leaders, academic advisors, and faculty supervisors are responsible for:
 - Clarifying and enforcing standards of acceptable behavior
 - Taking appropriate and fair corrective action for violations
-- Removing, editing, or rejecting comments, commits, code, wiki edits, issues, and other contributions that violate this Code of Conduct
+- Moderating discussions and maintaining professional standards
+- Protecting intellectual property and academic integrity
-- Communicating reasons for moderation decisions when appropriate
+- Communicating reasons for disciplinary decisions when appropriate

 ### 🎓 **Academic Context**
 Given our academic setting, additional responsibilities include: